yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 - We caught **17 516** unique networks (unique BSSIDs).
 - **2834** were networks with SSID matching `^UPC[0-9]{6,9}$` regular expression, these are WLANs possibly vulnerable to the both attacks combined.
-- **443** of them are having BSSID `64:7c:34` prefix, these are UPC UBEE devices possibly vulnerable to our new attack.
+- **443** of them are having BSSID `64:7c:34` prefix, these are UPC UBEE devices possibly vulnerable to our new attack (to confirm that, we generated SSIDs from the BSSIDs using our method and compared them with the real SSIDs - all of them matched).
 Estimately **15.6%** of all UPC routers are the new UPC UBEE routers.
 - There were additional 97 networks having BSSID `64:7c:34` prefix, but not matching UPC SSID naming convention.
 Administrators of these WLANs had changed SSID and most likely also default passwords.
 It's about **18%** of all UBC UBEE routers.
 - In summary, UPC is fairly widespread here in Brno, having an estimated market share about **16.73%**.
 We are possibly able to crack every 6th WiFI network, considering users do not change their default passwords very often.